Serenity Parent Guide

 These relatively unknown actors turn in fine performances, while the computer-generated effects rank with the best on the screen.
 Can a successful movie be born from a dead television series?
 If it ever could happen, Serenity has the best chance.Starring Chiwetel Ejiofor, Sean Maher, Nathan Fillion, Summer Glau.
 Theatrical release September 29, 2005.
 Updated April 8, 2009

-Serenity is rated PG-13 for sequences of intense violence and action, and some sexual references.
+Why is Serenity rated PG-13?
+Serenity is rated PG-13 by the MPAA for sequences of intense violence and action, and some sexual references.

 This is a very violent film for PG-13 and would likely be rated R if it were not for the relatively low levels of sex (one very short scene implies an unmarried couple is about to make love) and language (about a half dozen mild profanities are heard).
 Decomposing bodies are portrayed, blood is plentiful, and rape and torture are discussed.
 With a few “jump scenes” and the cast in nearly continual peril, parents are advised to screen the film before considering it for family members.

 Serenity Parents' Guide

 Would you want to live in a perfect world that was regulated by people who “know best?”
 How does this concept fit with your own spiritual philosophies?
 Can religion be accused of offering the same “happy ending?”
 How would a truly “perfect ruler” deal differently with people than the government depicted in this film?